dmsm2000/thedogbreed/README.md

 - Implement testing to ensure the app's reliability and stability.
 - Enhance the user interface and add more user-friendly features.

-Thank you to Sword Health for the challenge opportunity.
+Thank you to XXXXXX for the challenge opportunity.
 It was an exciting project to work on, and we look forward to the possibility of further collaboration.